 - to create more supportive housing/group homes.

-One of the founding directors was Paul Mitchell, Q.C., a Kelowna-based personal injury lawyer who has dedicated much of his career to advocating on behalf of individuals with brain injury.
-He also provided ongoing guidance as a director on our board for over 25 years.
+One of the founding directors was Paul Mitchell, a Kelowna-based personal injury lawyer.
+Paul has dedicated much of his career to advocating on behalf of those with brain injury.
+He provided guidance as a director on our board for over 25 years.
+In addition, Pushor Mitchell LLP has sponsored our brain injury symposium for almost 30 years.

 Where We Are Now